-You’ve packed your suitcase, planned your itinerary, and already checked into your flight.
-Surely you’ve done everything you need to prepare for your international vacation, right?
+You’ve packed your suitcase, planned your itinerary, and checked into your flight.
+Surely you’ve done everything you need to prepare for your vacation, right?

-Notify your bank before using a credit or debit card abroad
+Notify your bank before using a credit or debit card when traveling

 Banks do whatever they can to protect you from identity theft.
 But if you’re not careful, your bank’s eagerness could backfire when you travel.
 If they spot transactions in an unfamiliar location, your bank may assume your card is being used fraudulently and shut it off.

-When you let your bank know that you’re going away, a record is added to your account and shared with their fraud detection system.
+When you let your bank know that you’re going away, they add a record to your account and share it with their fraud detection system.
 This prevents your “abnormal” spending patterns from triggering a block on your card.

 Every bank works a little differently.
 If you already use online banking, there’s likely an online travel notice where you can enter your destination and the length of your trip.
 If you’ve got multiple countries on your itinerary, you can specify that as well.

-If you don’t have online banking, call to speak with a customer service representative to set up a travel alert on your account.
-You can also go into a branch and speak with a representative face-to-face.
+If you don’t have online banking, call your bank to set up a travel alert on your account.
+You can also speak with a representative face-to-face in a branch.

-Letting your bank know about your travel plans can prevent you from losing access to your accounts while you travel, but it’s not the only precaution you should take.
-You should always have a backup of your important documents and information, like your bank’s 24-hour telephone and your account numbers.
+Notifying your bank about your travel plans is not the only financial precaution you should take.
+You should always have copies of your important documents and information, like your bank’s 24-hour telephone and your account numbers.
 If possible, bring more than one credit or debit card with you and stash one in a safe space outside your wallet in the event that your wallet is lost or stolen.